ccluett/website/content/3-mechanical.md

 I help continue the development of the REMUS line of underwater vehicles, as well as design and develop various other oceanographic and subsea systems and hardware.

-My driving principles are simplicity and elegance in design, and the need to understand design intent at a top systems level.
+My driving principles are simplicity and elegance in design, and the importance of designing with top system level understanding and overall design intent.

 {% include figure.html img="r600.JPG" width="100%" %}